jurgenwigg/py3S60/newcore/Doc/library/unittest.mock.rst

     .. method:: assert_called_once_with(*args, **kwargs)

-       Assert that the mock was called exactly once and that call was with the specified arguments.
+       Assert that the mock was called exactly once and that that call was with the specified arguments.

             >>> mock = Mock(return_value=None)
             >>> mock('foo', bar='baz')